 - Add 1 more tablespoon of olive oil to the mushrooms as well as the onion and garlic.
 Mix everything together and sauté for an additional 2-3 minutes.

 - While the vegetables are cooking, add the flour to 1 cup of broth and whisk until the flour is mostly dissolved.

-- Slowly add the rest of the broth, Greek yogurt, and fresh thyme to the pan and mix until combined.
+- Remove the stroganoff from the heat and let it cool for just a minute so that the Greek yogurt doesn’t curdle when you add it in.
+Then, slowly add the rest of the broth, Greek yogurt, pepper, and fresh thyme to the pan and mix until combined.

 - Bring the mixture to a boil and then turn to low heat.

-- Fold the egg noodles into the mushroom sauce and let the mixture heat over low heat until the noodles hot and ready to eat.
+- Fold the egg noodles into the mushroom stroganoff sauce and let the mixture heat over low heat until the noodles are hot and ready to eat.